 Contact Zuora Global Support with your Worldline Global Collect Legacy Merchant ID number(s) so that our support team can enable the gateway in your tenant.

 Take the following steps to set up and configure a Worldline Global Collect Legacy gateway instance:

 - Click your username at the top right and navigate to Settings > Payments > Setup Payment Gateway.

-- Select GlobalCollect (WebCollect Merchant Link) from the Gateway Type drop-down list.
+- On the Configure Gateway Instance tab, select GlobalCollect (WebCollect Merchant Link) from the Gateway Type drop-down list.

 - Click Create Gateway.

 - Complete the information for the gateway instance.
 See below for more information on the fields.

 - Click save gateway information after entering the necessary information.

 Common configuration fields

 There are some common fields you must complete for every gateway configuration.
 We recommend reviewing our Setup Payment Gateway documentation for information on these common fields:

 - Cards Accepted